-No matter what kind of tanning lotion you’re using, there’s a few things that you need to do the same every time.
+No matter what kind of tanning lotion you’re using, there are a few things that you need to do the same every time.
 Keep in mind that properly applying tanning lotion goes beyond just applying the lotion but preparing your skin for it, too.
 You’ll get the best tanning results by maintaining your skin and keeping it ready for tanning.
 If you’re looking to get a spray tan, however, check out some guidelines on how to get the most out of your spray tan sessions.

 Image from TripAdvisor